Call a pro for mold removal:

 - If there is so much mold that you can’t remedy the problem easily.

 - If there are highly susceptible individuals in your home.
 This could include those with respiratory conditions such as severe asthma or allergies, and those with a weakened immune system caused by HIV, chemotherapy, or an organ transplant.
 Young children and elderly persons may also be more susceptible to mold-related health issues.

 - If there are other hazardous materials present, like asbestos or lead, that will be disturbed or removed along with the mold.
 Hire a contractor who is licensed for those mold removal hazards.

 - If moisture has created structural problems.
 Consult a qualified contractor to do the repairs or a structural engineer to advise you on what needs to be done.
-Check out these 5 myths about mold you need to know.
+Here are 12 hidden signs your house could have toxic mold.

 Main drain to the street is clogged